Skip to main content

 Software Descriptor

-All software descriptors should contain:
+All software descriptors must contain:

 • Title

-• Author list (including ORCIDs)
+• Author list (including ORCIDs, if existing)

 • Affiliations (including PIDs, where possible)